Ranapop/teaching-resources/CP/lab-exam/12/open-books.md

 Please:
 * close files and free memory

-You may be penalized for code quality.
+You may be penalized for code quality!